gatling/gatling/src/docs/content/reference/current/http/helpers/index.md

 ## Dealing with Cookies

-Gatling supports cookies out-of-the-box and transparently, just like a browser would.
+Cookie support is enabled by default and then Gatling handles Cookies transparently, just like a browser would.

 However, some use cases require a more fine grain control.